fossabot/iOS-SDK/README.md

 ```

-Returns subclass with NSOperation with NSURLSessionDataTask inside.
+Returns subclass with `NSOperation` with `NSURLSessionDataTask` inside.
 It is automatically added to Pixpie image downloading queue.
-Recieves image url as parameter.
+Recieves `urlString` to image as parameter.

 ```objective-c